-Step 4: Proceed as you normally would to open the file that is to be compared to the one that is already displayed on the screen.
+Step 4: Proceed as you normally would to open the file you want to compare to the one that is already displayed on the screen.
 When the second file is opened it's tab will be placed alongside the first file's tab at the top of the screen.